When my husband told me that WE had WON a trip to the Maldives, I thought he was joking! But he wasn’t.

 During our four days on the island resort, Vivanta by Taj, time became irrelevant.
 We ate when we felt hungry, slept when we were tired, swam when we felt hot and lounged when we got tired of being in the sea or pool.
 Clocks and watches disappeared from sight and like they say, out of sight, out of mind.
 Life was idyllic, peaceful and good!

 Absolutely!!
-How can you go wrong with sun, sea and sand with the children?
+How can you go wrong with the sun, sea, and sand with the children?
 While Vivanta by Taj did not have a kids club like some of the other resorts, the staff was very hospitable, understanding and helpful when it came to catering for the children.

 For example, one morning my 2 kids were fighting over who should have the single yummy chocolate donut in the breakfast basket.
 Even before, we (the parents) could step in to stop the bickering, Amol, one of the waiters walked over with an extra chocolate donut.
 Conflict resolved.